 You will soon see a pattern emerge.
-Remember that early SBC Chevys use a firing order of 1-8-4-3-6-5-7-2, each cylinder gets adjusted when the valve-train is 180 degrees out.
+Remember that first-gen SBC Chevys use a firing order of 1-8-4-3-6-5-7-2, each cylinder gets adjusted when the valve-train is 180 degrees out.
 Example: cylinder 1 gets adjusted while 6 is rocking, cylinder 8 gets adjusted while 5 is rocking, etc.

 Valve Adjustment Order for SBC